 - The U.S. State Department's Country Specific Information Sheets provide contact information for the country's Embassy or Consulate in the U.S.

-- Please be aware that it is your responsibility to apply for a visa.
+- Please be aware that it is your responsibility to apply for a visa, when required.

 - Obtaining a visa often involves sending your passport and other documents to the nearest Consulate of the country you are visiting.